Josus101/Platformer-Game/README.md

 ## Folder Structure

-The workspace contains two folders by default, where:
+The workspace contains one folder by default:

 - `src`: the folder to maintain sources
-- `bin`: the folder to store the compiled classes

 Meanwhile, the compiled output files will be generated in the `bin` folder by default.